mikerolf/webservice/README.md

 A web service that stores transactions in memory.

 ## Running
-The project can by run by executing the <code>run.sh</code> script.
+The project can be run by executing the <code>run.sh</code> script.
 <pre><code>
 $ ./run.sh
 1) Compile Server